Xert Full Glossary with Description

 • Fitness Signature

-Your fitness signature can also be used to calculate a power-duration curve.
-In principle, your Fitness Signature establishes your ability to perform during steady-state or variable intensity power.
+Your fitness signature can also be used to calculate your power-duration curve.
+In principle, your Fitness Signature establishes your ability to perform during steady-state or variable intensity power:

 Your Fitness Signature is a foundational aspect of the Xert system.